shubhamPassi/node.js/README.md

     console.log("setImmediate");
   });
   ```

-  As you might guess, this program will always print setTimeout before setImmediate because the expired timer callbacks are processed before immediates.
-But the output of this program can never be guaranteed!
-If you run this program multiple times, you will get different outputs.
+  As you might guess, this program will always print `setTimeout` before `setImmediate` because the expired timer callbacks are processed before immediates. **But the output of this program can never be guaranteed!** If you run this program multiple times, you will get different outputs.

-  This is because of the interesting fact that NodeJS caps the minimum timeout to 1ms in order to align with Chrome’s timers cap.
-Due to this cap, even if you set a timer to 0ms delay, the delay is actually overridden and set to 1ms.
+  This is because of the interesting fact that NodeJS caps the minimum timeout to `1ms` in order to align with **Chrome’s timers cap**.
+Due to this cap, even if you set a timer to `0ms` delay, the delay is actually overridden and set to `1ms`.

   At the start of a new iteration of the event loop, NodeJS invokes a system call to get the current clock time.
-Depending on how busy the CPU is, getting the current clock time may or may not complete within 1ms.
-If the clock time is retrieved in less than 1ms, NodeJS will detect that the timer is not expired, because the timer takes 1ms to expire.
-But, if getting the clock time takes more than 1ms, the timer will be expired by the time the clock time is retrieved.
+Depending on how busy the CPU is, getting the current clock time may or may not complete within `1ms`.
+If the clock time is retrieved in less than `1ms`, NodeJS will detect that the timer is not expired, because the timer takes `1ms` to expire.
+But, if getting the clock time takes more than `1ms`, the timer will be expired by the time the clock time is retrieved.
 In the case of Node detecting that the timer is not yet expired, Then the event loop will move on to the I/O phase and then to the immediates queue.
 Then it will see that there is an event in the immediates queue and it will process it.
-Hence, setImmediate preceding the setTimeout callback.
+Hence, `setImmediate` preceding the `setTimeout` callback.

-  However, in the following program, it is guaranteed that the immediate callback will be definitely called before the timer callback.
+  However, in the following program, it is **guaranteed** that the immediate callback will be definitely called before the timer callback.

   **Program 2**